- Chart

 Ideal Investor Profile

-The ideal investor for CIBR is one who seeks targeted exposure to the cybersecurity industry and believes in its long-term growth potential.
-Investors should be comfortable with the inherent volatility of technology-focused ETFs and have a moderate to high risk tolerance.
+The ideal investor for CIBR is one who seeks targeted exposure to the cybersecurity industry, believes in the long-term growth potential of this sector, and is comfortable with the inherent volatility of technology investments.
+Investors should have a moderate to high risk tolerance.

 Market Risk